 Creamy Butternut Squash Pasta:

 This Butternut Squash Pasta recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Creamy Butternut Squash Pasta

 1 cup of mushrooms

 1/2 cup of grass-fed cheese sprinkled on top